This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Or maybe someone just needs to hear a friendly, reassuring voice on the phone.
 Many local social media groups can put you in touch with vulnerable people in your area.

-• Donate to Food Banks: Panic buying and hoarding has left grocery store shelves stocked and drastically reduced supplies to food banks.
+- Donate to food banks: Panic buying and hoarding has left grocery store shelves stocked and drastically reduced supplies to food banks.

-Being a positive and uplifting influence in these anxious times is good practice for feeling better about your own situation.
+Being a positive and uplifting influence in these anxious times is a good practice for feeling better about your own situation.

 With the right perspective and intentions, we can all ensure that kindness and charity spread, even faster than this virus.